ggxchain/documentation/src/developer-documentation/keys/ggx-explorer-create-keys.md

-## Key Generation Using GGX Explorer
+## Key Generation Using the GGX Block Explorer

 The GGX Explorer UI is a web-based interface for interacting with GGX chain.
 It allows users to import keys from a QR code, generate Multisig accounts and create proxied accounts.